KiwiPlastic/RMB_Frankenboard/README.md

 ## Flash Download Tool
-Arduino IDE: Sketch\Export Compiled Binary
-This is already done, files can be found in sub dir of flash tool. \bin
+This tool allows flashing of the firmware via *.Bin files.
+It is a lot simpler than getting the correct libarys and a working compile from the Arduino IDE.

+Firmware upgrades will be done using this tool.

+The sub folder \bin in Flash download tool has the *.bin files it it.

+Procedure: -
-Disconnect Li-Po
+- Disconnect Li-Po Battery
-Close Arduino IDE
+- Close Arduino IDE
+- Plug in USB data sync cable (not a charging cable)
-Open Flash Download Tool
+- Open Flash Download Tool

-First Window Select:-
+- First Window Select: -
 -   ESP32 C3
 -   Development
 -   USB

 With reference to screen shoot in folder
-Setup the download window :-
+Setup the download window.
+With correct path, and in this order.

  - Bootloader.bin 		0x0
  - Partions.Bin 		0x08000
  - RMB ESP32 V35.Bin 	0x010000

-40Mhz
+- 40Mhz
-DIO
+- DIO
-DoNotChgBin = off
+- DoNotChgBin = off
-Combine = off
+- Combine = off
-Select com port at 115200
+- Select com port at 115200

-Click Start…wait
-Power cycle RMB Frankenbord via USB lead.
-What beeps does it do?
+Put chip in Bootloader mode.
+The chip has two buttons, one each side of the Arieal socket.
+One is Reset = R, other is Boot = B
+- Unplug USB
+- While holding the B boot down plug the USB back in
+- It will now power up in Bootloader mode
+- Click Start…wait for green bar to move across screen Flashing Complete

 ## Links
 https://play.google.com/apps/internaltest/4701250598279133112